 We drew ours in blue.
-On 8/15, the horizontal “support” line under the mid-afternoon trading bars suggest the price probably wasn’t going to go lower than that level.
+On 8/15, the horizontal “support” line under the mid-afternoon trading bars suggests the price probably wasn't going to go lower than that level.
 If you had been planning to buy this stock that day, the chart was indicating that it might be a good time to make your move.

 Professor Plum, in the Library, With the Candlestick…

 For comparison, we'll take a quick look at a candlestick chart:

 The rectangular (hollow or filled) portion of the candlestick is called “the body” (or the “real body”).
 The lines sticking out above and below the body are called “shadows” (or sometimes “wicks” and “tails”).
 These show the range of the highest and lowest prices during that interval.